absentbird/sourglass/README.md

 Usage
 ---------

-Every statement that will leave a log entry can be followed by a memo.
+Every statement that will leave a log entry (except for time shifts) can be followed by a memo.

 Any oporation can have use the -p (--project) flag to set the project